 Carbide End Mill Feed & Speed Calculator

 Important: These values are conservative starting points only.
 Always test on scrap material and adjust for your machine, setup, tool condition, and cut quality.
+Steel and hard-metal machining require rigid toolholding, proper chip evacuation, and conservative depths of cut, especially with small-diameter end mills.

 Shop carbide end mills →